SAP-samples/teched2025-DT265/exercises/ex1/README.md

     - *Service*: *SAP Build Work Zone, standard edition*
     - *Plan*: *standard (Application)*.

-2. In the left navigation pane, open *Security > Users* and add the role collection *Launchpad_Admin* to your user.
+2. As soon as the subscription is succesful, open *Security > Users* In the left navigation pane,

-> Note: SAP Build Work Zone provides a managed application router that is used to manage application authentication and tokens.
+3. Add the role collection *Launchpad_Admin* to your user.

 ### Create Destinations to Access the HTML5 Business Solutions of the Provider Subaccount